 Preparing Tomorrow's Clean Energy Work Force

-This program has been coordinated by Project LEARN and funded by the Massachusetts Clean Energy Center’s Learn & Earn grant program.
-Project partners include UMass Lowell, Middlesex Community College, Community Teamwork, Inc., The City of Lowell, Concord Consortium, South Middlesex Opportunity Council, the Green Jobs Academy, and regional clean energy companies.
+Project partners include UMass Lowell, Middlesex Community College, Community Teamwork, Inc., the City of Lowell, Concord Consortium, South Middlesex Opportunity Council, and regional clean energy companies.

 For more information on supporting programs like this, contact LZ Nunn, the Executive Director of Project LEARN.